 Innovation in Wales

 Looking more broadly at the CJS, Sian really emphasises the research and knowledge of ACEs as important in approaching work with young people.
 The research undertaken on ACEs by Public Health Wales confirms what is widely known about young people in contact with the youth justice system and has shown how these experiences can seriously damage a young person’s future and must be taken into consideration.
 South Wales is trialling a youth justice response to ACEs.
 Convergence of priorities, resources and funding will provide a way in which an ‘ACE lens’ can be used to improve how they identify and respond to the needs of young people who are repeat offenders.
 The trial will build on the learning on ACEs and Enhanced Case Management (another example of innovative work taking place in Wales with young people) through further implementation and evaluation in the context of current national and regional strategy imperatives.
+For another example of this approach, please see our case study on the Early Action Together programme here.

 This case study was compiled and edited by Jaskirat Mann in 2018